Dead No More: The Clone Conspiracy: Main plot

 In the Jackal's laboratory, Doctor Octopus is studying Kaine and Electro to perfect his "proto clone."
-Anna Maria is brought into the lab and becomes uncomfortable when Doctor Octopus starts appealing toward his love interest.
-Spider-Woman of Earth-65 follows her Earth-616 counterpart into the South New U Technologies facility to find Kaine.
-After Ben and Peter's confrontation, Ben starts driving Spider-Man to the New U Technologies facility with Uncle Ben's corpse and explains to Peter that he was able to make his company and vision come to life through emotionally blackmailing the higher-ups of society.
-He then shows Peter the "Haven," a section of the facility set up like a normal neighborhood where Peter sees all of his resurrected friends and enemies with the latest ones being Sally Avril, Ned Leeds, and Nick Katzenberg.
+Anna Maria arrives but becomes uncomfortable when Doctor Octopus alludes to his romantic interest in her.
+Spider-Woman follows her Earth-616 counterpart into the South New U Technologies facility to find Kaine.
+After Ben and Peter's confrontation, Ben drives Spider-Man to the New U Technologies facility with Uncle Ben's corpse and explains to Peter that he was able to make his vision come to life by emotionally blackmailing the higher-ups of society.
+He shows Peter the "Haven," a section of the facility set up like a normal neighborhood where Peter sees all of his resurrected friends and enemies.
 He apologizes to the Stacys and Marla Jameson tells Spider-Man that she was honored by his vow not to let other people die.
-After J. Jonah Jameson heads upstairs to promote the New U Technologies on television, Spider-Man confronts Jackal and tells him that the reason he has not brought Uncle Ben back yet is because Peter knows Uncle Ben would tell Jackal that he is wrong and that he is using this power without responsibility.
+After J. Jonah Jameson leaves to promote the New U Technologies on television, Spider-Man confronts Jackal and tells him that the reason he has not brought Uncle Ben back yet is because Peter knows Uncle Ben would tell Jackal that he is wrong and that he is using this power without responsibility.
 Jackal orders Spider-Man's rogues gallery to kill the hero and plans to replace Peter when he is dead.
 Prowler assists Spider-Man in battling the villains as Jackal heads back to his laboratory.
 Anna Maria reveals she knows how to stop the decaying process on the clones and Jackal offers her the "proto clone" body in exchange for the formula.
-Doctor Octopus takes offense to Jackal's comments on Maria's dwarfism and attacks his boss.
-Spider-Woman of Earth-65 uses the opportunity to try and free Kaine, but is attacked by Electro.
-Doctor Octopus pulls a switch which activates the Carrion virus in all of the clones and causes them to start rapidly decaying from clone degeneration.
-Spider-Woman of Earth-65 escapes with Kaine as the Carrion virus starts spreading which causes Anna to also be affected.
-Spider-Man tries to appeal to Ben, but Jackal ignores him and takes over J. Jonah's broadcast to tell the world that they will all die and be reborn.
+Doctor Octopus takes offense to Jackal's comments on Maria's dwarfism and attacks him.
+Spider-Woman tries to free Kaine, but is attacked by Electro.
+Doctor Octopus pulls a switch which activates the Carrion virus in all the clones and causes them to rapidly degenerate.